Ensalada de Noche Buena, as prepared on December 24th, 2023.

 Ensalada de Nochebuena

-Eight to sixteen romaine lettuce leaves, (the number depends upon the size of the leaves and the size of the salad bowl) washed, dried in a salad spinner or by shaking the water off them into the sink, and arranged around the sides of a large bowl with the stems in the center
+Eight to sixteen romaine lettuce leaves, (the number depends upon the size of the leaves and the size of the salad bowl) washed, dried in a salad spinner or by shaking the water off them into the sink, and arranged around the sides of a large bowl with the stems in the center.
+You can shorten the stems to make the leaves fit the bowl better, if necessary.

-Dressing: juice of one orange and one lemon, mixed with 4 T. liquid honey
+Dressing: juice of one orange and/or one lemon, mixed with liquid honey or agave syrup.

 All of the seeds of a medium to large pomegranate

-All of the sections of two navel oranges, cut into bite-sized pieces
+All of the sections of two navel oranges, left whole or cut into bite-sized pieces

 One large jicama, peeled and cut into bite-sized pieces